 Participants included seniors who had completed a year of chemistry and qualified juniors.

-The participants toured the 250,000-square-foot Science Building and then had lunch with Drs.
-Friedli and Greg Van Patten (former chemistry chair now interim dean for the College of Basic and Applied Sciences.)
-Van Patten shared remarks and presented the students with their awards at the Nov.
-6 event
+The participants toured the 250,000-square-foot Science Building and enjoyed lunch with Friedli and College of Basic and Applied Sciences Dean Greg Van Patten, the former chair of the Chemistry Department.
+He shared remarks and presented students with their awards at the Nov.
+5 event.

 Chemistry is one of 11 College of Basic and Applied Sciences departments.